killinsun/wovn-file-api-cli/README.md

-# WOVN File translation API Tools
+# WOVN File translation API Tool

 ## Description

-This tools is a wrapper tool for the WOVN File Translation API.
+This tools is a wrapper tool for WOVN File Translation API.

-This can these features like,
+This tool has following features.

-- Make an archive file which contains translated HTML files with keeping directory structure by URL list file.
+- Make an archive file which contains translated HTML files keeping directory structure by URL list file.

   - This is a kind of download translated html file.